Usheninte/idea_allbuying/portfolio.md

 #### >> [react-fcctest](https://www.npmjs.com/package/react-fcctest)
 This is an open source initiative, meant to help members of the freeCodeCamp program, have an easy way to test their React app projects.
 It is essentially a React plugin for the freeCodeCamp Test Suite.

+I broke down the process of building the React plugin [here](https://medium.freecodecamp.org/change-the-world-one-line-of-code-at-a-time-5162b229f35e), on the official **freeCodeCamp Medium publication**.

 It is [available as a package](https://www.npmjs.com/package/react-fcctest) on the NPM registry.

 <a href="https://www.npmjs.com/package/react-fcctest"><img src="http://res.cloudinary.com/poetrique/image/upload/v1536495813/allbuy-i-ng/portfolio/react-fcctest.png" /></a>